EbenEzerManurung/EbenEzerManurung/README.md

 # 👋 Hi, I'm Eben Nezer Manurung

+IT professional with 3+ years of experience in full-stack web development, backend engineering, data automation, and enterprise database management.
+Proficient in building business applications with hands-on experience designing RESTful APIs, automating business processes, and developing scalable data pipelines.
+Proven track record delivering enterprise solutions that improve operational efficiency, enhance data accuracy, and support business decision-making.
+Passionate about building secure, maintainable, and scalable software while continuously adapting to modern technologies and engineering best practices.

-A passionate software developer who enjoys building modern web applications and continuously learning new technologies.
+A passionate who enjoys building modern web applications and continuously learning new technologies.
 I believe that technology is constantly evolving, and I strive to grow by learning, adapting, and improving my skills through hands-on projects and continuous exploration.

 ---